oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-resource.md

 #### Domain resource overview

-The Domain type is defined by a CustomResourceDefinition and, like all [Kubernetes objects](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/), is described by three sections: `metadata`, `spec`, and `status`.
+The Domain type is defined by a CustomResourceDefinition (CRD) and, like all [Kubernetes objects](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/), is described by three sections: `metadata`, `spec`, and `status`.

 The operator installs the CustomResourceDefinition for the Domain type when the operator first starts.
 Customers may also install the CustomResourceDefinition in advance by using one of the provided YAML files.

-For Kubernetes 1.16 and above:
+For Kubernetes 1.16 and later:

 ```none
 $ kubectl create -f kubernetes/crd/domain-crd.yaml
 ```

-For Kubernetes 1.15 and below:
+For Kubernetes 1.15 and earlier:

 ```none
 $ kubectl create -f kubernetes/crd/domain-v1beta1-crd.yaml